jacksleight/coast/README.md

 [![Coverage Status](http://img.shields.io/coveralls/jacksleight/coast/dev.svg?style=flat-square)](https://coveralls.io/r/jacksleight/coast)
 [![License](http://img.shields.io/packagist/l/jacksleight/coast.svg?style=flat-square)](https://packagist.org/packages/jacksleight/coast)

 Coast is a web application framework.
 The goal of Coast is to provide a simple, lightweight and flexible framework for building high-performance, modern web apps.
-Some parts of the API were inspired by the Connect and Express node.js frameworks, others are my own (possibly ridiculous) ideas.
+Some parts of the API were inspired by the Connect and Express node.js frameworks.

-All feedback, suggestions, bug reports and contributions are very welcome.
-Please feel free to get in touch by email (jacksleight at gmail dot com) or [@jacksleight](https://twitter.com/jacksleight) on Twitter.

-**The documentation, examples and tests are still a work in progress (sorry).
-Until there's a 1.0 release any new version may introduce backwards compatibility breaks.**

 ## Components